Hiking Trails in Hermanus

 Hiking in Hermanus is an adventure, from ancient Strandloper middens and fertile rock pools frequented by rare black oystercatchers to spectacular sea views from mountain tops where black eagles soar overhead.

-The massive mountain behind Hermanus that makes up the Fernkloof Nature Reserve and the mountains that reach up behind Onrus and Hawston provide a network of more than 50km of hiking paths that can be taken at a stroll or tackled in a challenging climb.
+The mountain behind Hermanus that makes up the Fernkloof Nature Reserve, and the mountains behind Onrus and Hawston, provide a network of more than 50km of hiking trails that can be taken at a stroll or tackled in a challenging climb.

-The “formal” routes in the Fernkloof Reserve take the hiker through a series of graded trails, through a magnificent variety of Fynbos of which the 1 600 different species can be found stored in the internationally recognised herbarium in the reserve.
-Plants flowering at any particular time of the year are collected and exhibited in the hut at the start of the trails in the reserve.
-Here you can pick up a handy walking stick as well as a map.
+The routes in the Fernkloof Reserve take hikers through a series of graded trails with a magnificent variety of fynbos.
+Over 1,600 different fynbos species have been digitised in the internationally recognised herbarium on the reserve.
+Plants flowering at any particular time of the year are collected and exhibited in a hut at the start of the trails and it is here you can also pick up a map and walking stick.

-Closer to the sea and lagoon is a unique stretch of coastal fynbos that offers hikers an experience of a completely different kind.
-The Cliff Path is one of the greatest assets Hermanus has, hugging the cliffs from the New Harbour all the way to Grotto Beach (with one or two small detours onto the way).
-The Cliff Path provides 12km of fascinating seaside ambling or hiking and the best land based whale watching in the world.
+Closer to the sea and lagoon, the Hermanus Cliff Path offers hikers an experience of a completely different kind.
+Hugging the cliffs from the New Harbour all the way to Grotto Beach with one or two small detours on the way, the path provides a fascinating seaside trail along with some of the best land-based whale watching in the world.

 Beachcombers will love the 18km long beach walk from Hermanus’s Grotto Beach to Die Plaat at De Kelders just outside Gansbaai.
 Only do the walk at low tide or it can be tough going in soft sand.
 Arrange a lift back to Hermanus or spend the night at one of Gansbaai’s B&Bs so you are well rested for the journey home.